lilwebsite/bigwebsite-public/README.md

 		./installserver.sh [remove-after] [qskip]

-		remove-after - removes the cloned directory after install (git can still be used in the install directory)
+		remove-after - removes the cloned directory after install (git can still used the installed directory)

 		qskip - skips all questions